Screenly/Anthias/docs/wott-authentication.md

 ## Notes

-WoTT credentials records update each 15 minutes.
-So if you made some changes in wott dashboard it may teake some time to be applied to your device.
+Credentials and other data fetched by wott-agent service from server each 15 minutes.
-So if you want it to be applied immediately you need to restart wott-agent.service, like described earlier in `Configuration` topic.
+So if you apply some changes in wott dashboard you need to wait some time or restart wott service like described in Configuration part